-Normally, your cervix is open to allow your menstrual fluid to pass from your uterus to your vagina, and for sperm to enter the uterus from the vagina.
+Usually, your cervix is open to allow your menstrual fluid to pass from your uterus to your vagina and for sperm to enter the uterus from the vagina.

-During pregnancy, the cervix closes to keep a developing baby in the womb.
+The cervix closes to keep a developing baby in the womb during pregnancy.

 After your child is born, new tissue grows on the mucous glands.
-In a process called metaplasia, the skin cells are produced in excessive amounts and block the mucus when leaving the glands.
+In a metaplasia process, the skin cells are produced in excessive amounts and block the mucus when leaving the glands.

 Over time, the cysts form as mucus deposits in the glands.

-It is still debated whether to treat the cyst during pregnancy or after the birth of the child.
+It is still debated whether to treat the cyst during pregnancy or after the child’s birth.

-If it is treated during pregnancy, it is likely that premature birth occurs, so after diagnosis, doctors generally recommend spending time alone, reduce physical work and give up time to have sex.
+If it is treated during pregnancy, premature birth likely occurs, so after diagnosis, doctors generally recommend spending time alone, reducing physical work, and giving up time to have sex.

-Talk to your doctor if you are concerned that you have an abnormally large cyst on your cervix while you are pregnant.
-You may notice pain during intercourse, abnormal bleeding or discharge.
+Talk to your doctor if you are concerned that you have an abnormally large cyst on your cervix while pregnant.
+You may notice pain during intercourse, abnormal bleeding, or discharge.